Arthritis

 Remedies for arthritis

 - Cartilage.
 Eat the cartilage (gristle) in meat and poultry.
 Don't throw it away.
 It is a valuable part of the whole animal, and our bodies need it.
 Our ancestors used to eat it, people on traditional diets use it and eat it, and carnivorous animals eat it.
 To make tough animal gristle easier to eat you can pound it with a hammer, cut it with a sharp knife, or blend it.
-Cooking it for a long time (hours) makes it softer.
+But by far the best way is cooking it for a long time (hours), which makes it softer, and eventually turns it into a tasty jelly.
 You can buy ready-made powders in health food stores, but once again they are a processed food and not the same as the real thing that you can make in your kitchen.

 - Gelatine.
-The best gelatine comes from bones, and is made by simmering a stock for many hours or even days.
+The best gelatine comes from bones, and is made by simmering a stock with cheap bones and connective joints/gristle for many hours or even days.
 Bone stocks are absolutely delicious, and are the secret yummy health ingredient in many sources and dishes.
 Details on how to extract the gelatine from bones in my Grow Youthful Recipe Book.

 - Egg shell membrane.
 Peel the membrane (skin) away from the shell when you boil an egg, and eat the membrane.
 You can also eat the membrane raw, (but preferably not raw egg white).
 It tastes a bit like eating paper, but is a great natural food source for re-building your joints.